-Greece: Power grid operator IPTO privatization or unbundling forced by lenders19.
-August 2015. / SEE Energy News
+Greece: Power grid operator IPTO privatization or unbundling forced by lenders, SEE Energy News

 A Greek government proposal to lenders for the future of IPTO, the power grid operator, entails breaking up the operator and keeping its fixed assets under the control of main power utility PPC, the parent company.